 Which bring us to the next important protection provided by a gromnica: at the deathbed of a loved one.
 It doesn’t appear that the presence of a gromnica is intended to heal or prevent death, but is a symbol of the light of life and the triumph of the soul and mind over body and flesh.
 It was lit for the last time at the funeral of its owner and sometimes was placed with them in the coffin.

 Older generations believed the gromnica offered protection against an attack of wolves.
 Today, wolves are rarely seen as a threat, but our ancestors had many reasons to fear wolves.
-Some Polish artists have depicted Mary, the mother of Jesus protecting against a pack of wolves with a gromnica.
+Some Polish artists have depicted Mary, the mother of Jesus protecting the village from a pack of wolves with a gromnica.

 I rewrote an old story about the dangers of wolves during Puritan times in early colonial America and reading it will give you some perspective on the treacheries with which our ancestors had to contend.